 A recent excellent webinar about the O’Reilly Online Learning site, part of the excellent Haystack Conferences, was presented by Anthony Groves, O’Reilly Media’s Technical Lead of Search, and promised a fascinating insight into how discovery should be provided.
 Some might be more familiar with this site under its earlier title Safari Books Online, and it was under this label that I reviewed the site back in 2013.
-Anthony Groves he pointed out with reference to discovery, this online learning site about IT is run by IT professionals for IT professionals.
+As Anthony Groves pointed out, this online learning site about IT is run by IT professionals for IT professionals.
 In other words, if O’Reilly don’t know how to implement search and discovery, who does?

 Anthony Groves’ presentation was remarkably candid.
 He began by stating the search interface had received very little attention for several years, and then he demonstrated very clearly what was wrong with the old site and why it needed changing.
 First, let’s look at the main display of results: